-We have also identified two uncertainties which the Council cannot adjust as they are based upon extrapolations.:
+We have also identified two uncertainties totalling £346k which the Council cannot adjust as they are based upon extrapolations.:

 - As part of our testing on creditors we review a number of items that had been accrued for based on the GRNI list.
-Testing identified that for 3 item (£2,188) that had been accrued had already been paid.
+Testing identified that for 3 items (totalling £2,188) that had been accrued had already been paid.
 We have extrapolated these error across the GRNI population and it is potentially misstated by £96,265. - As in 2019/20 the Council and valuer were unable to provide the original source data used in the revaluation of a sample of other land & buildings assets.
-Officers have provided alternative evidence to support the data used in the revaluations, however these didn't exactly agree to the data used resulting in estimated £334k uncertainty in the valuation of PP&E. This is being addressed as part of the 2021/22 revaluation.
+Officers have provided alternative evidence to support the data used in the revaluations, however these didn't exactly agree to the data used.
+We originally estimated an uncertainty of £334k but this has now been refined to a £250k uncertainty in the valuation of PP&E. This is being addressed as part of the 2021/22 revaluation.